msakenis/studportal-BE-serverless-/README.md

   <h1 align="center">CodeOp Student Portal Back-End</h1>

   <p align="center">
-    This is Back-End code for students portal which Front-End is in this repo https://github.com/msakenis/stud-portal-frontend.
+    This is the Back-End code for the students portal which Front-End is in this repo https://github.com/msakenis/stud-portal-frontend.
 </p>

 <!-- ABOUT THE PROJECT -->

 ## :bulb: About The Project

- This is CRUD based Demo system, which you can add students, courses and set students to courses.
+ This is a CRUD based Demo system, which you can add students, courses and set students to courses.

 ### :hammer: Built With